thebuilder/react-intersection-observer/README.md

 defaultFallbackInView(true); // or `false` - whichever consistent behavior makes the most sense for your use case.
 ```

-Alternatively, you can mock the IntersectionObserver in all tests with a global
+Alternatively, you can mock the Intersection Observer in all tests with a global
 setup file.
 Add `react-intersection-observer/test-utils` to
 [setupFilesAfterEnv](https://jestjs.io/docs/configuration#setupfilesafterenv-array)
 in the Jest config, or [setupFiles](https://vitest.dev/config/#setupfiles) in